Robbie Maddison

-Robert William 'Robbie' Maddison (born 14 July 1981) is an Australian motorbike stunt performer.
+Robert William Maddison (born 14 July 1981) is an Australian motorbike stunt performer.
 Nicknamed 'Maddo', he is from the town of Kiama, New South Wales.

 Background

 Born in Caringbah, Maddison grew up in Kiama Downs, and developed his passion for riding by competing in national motocross and supercross events.
 He completed Year 10 at Kiama High School and took up an electrical apprenticeship.
 Maddison continued learning freestyle motocross (FMX) tricks and after becoming proficient in the skills he entered his first amateur event, and won both the amateur and professional events at Bacchus Marsh, Victoria.

 Early career

 In early 2004 Maddison won Gold at the X Games held at Australia's Wonderland after completing 13 back flips.

 In May 2005, the Crusty Demons motorcycle stunt group gave Maddison the opportunity to break two world records on his motorbike: